yusufcemalcelebi/messaging/README.md

 # Messaging Service

+To start the application with the required dependencies

+`docker-compose build`
+`docker-compose up`

-- These app consists of basic Messaging methods for a real world scenario with the Authentication mechanisms.
+- This app consists of basic Messaging methods for a real-world scenario with the Authentication mechanisms.
 - JWT is used to implement Authentication and Authorization functionalities.
 - .Net Core 3.1 Web Api is used with the layered architecture.
 EF Core is used to implement data access logic.
 - Code First Migration is used to create require tables in the SQL Server 2017.